Eschatologue/CM_wiki/docs/class/paladin/index.md

 ### Level 19: Epic Boon

-You gain an Epic Boon feat (see chapter 5) or another feat of your choice for which you qualify.
+You gain an [Epic Boon feat](../../option/feat/feat-boon.md) or another feat of your choice for which you qualify.
 Boon of Truesight is recommended.

 --8<-- "includes/snippets/skills.md"